corbin-poteet/FrostyToolsuiteExporter/README.md

 # FrostyToolsuiteExporter
 A modified version of FrostyToolsuite designed for exporting assets, most notably featuring a batch exporter.
 The number of supported filetypes will increase with updates.
-Is capable of exporting every static mesh from the game in about 25 minutes.

 ## Batch Export Filetypes

 * Static Mesh (RigidMeshAsset, CompositeMeshAsset)

+## Performance

+Exports every static mesh from the game (14,066 assets) in about 25 minutes.

 ## Batch Export Instructions